Spring 2024 Groups and Workshops

 Graduate Student Support Group

 Join us and meet other graduate students from a variety of disciplines with whom you can share your struggles and successes in both graduate school and life.
 The goal of this group is to provide a comfortable space to receive and offer support as you navigate through your graduate school journey.
-We may also, at times, incorporate a book, podcasts or short articles to facilitate conversation.
-This year we are reading the book, The Happiness Project by Gretchen Rubin.
+We will use fun videos & articles to help facilitate our discussion.
 This group is led by two licensed therapists.